dpanic/patchfiles/README.md

 Patchfiles implements various config scripts into one single bash file which you can run on freshly installed system.

-**NOTICE:** Patchfiles is not replacement for Ansible, Chef, Puppet, Salt, Terraform, Puppet etc. it's purpose is simple small one liner which configures single server or desktop machine.
+**NOTICE:** Patchfiles is not replacement for Ansible, Chef, Puppet, Salt, Terraform etc. It's purpose is to be simple small one liner which configures single server or desktop machine.

 ## IMPLEMENTED:
 * sysctl.conf